uhray/turnkey/README.md

 So, after a user is created in the database, you may want to send them and email with user.verification.code as the code in the URL.

 > It is very important to realize that you never want to show anyone the code when it hasn't been emailed to them.
 So you should never respond to the person who created the user with the code information.
 It should only be sent via email.

+## Mocking Users

+To mock users, you need to see the necessary [configurations](#configure).
+But, after mocking users is turned on a configured, you can do the following:

+Say you are user `admin` and want to be user `user1`.
+You can go to the user `/turnkey/mockUser/user1`.
+Now, everything you do on the site will make you act like `user1`.
+To switch back, you must logout and you will be logged out as `user1` and back to being `admin`.

 ## Debug